bouzouidja/MobilityDB-AWS/README.md

 ### Deploy mobilitydb-on-aws image using citus manager
-This deployment is similar to the last one except that there is a manager node.
+This deployment is similar to the last one, except that we have a manager node.
 It simply listens for new containers tagged with the worker role, then adds them to the config file in a volume shared with the master node.
 In the same repository mobilitydb-on-aws run the command